 In March 2005, the Financial Accounting Standards Board (FASB) issued Interpretation No. 47 (FIN 47), Accounting for Conditional Asset Retirement Obligations.
 FIN 47 clarifies that the term conditional asset retirement obligation used in SFAS No. 143, Accounting for Asset Retirement Obligations, refers to a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement are conditional on a future event that may or may not be within the control of the entity.
 According to FIN 47, uncertainty about the timing and/or method of settlement of a conditional asset retirement obligation should be factored into the measurement of a liability when sufficient information exists.
 This interpretation is effective no later than the end of fiscal years ending after December 15, 2005.
 Retrospective application of interim financial information is permitted but not required.
-The Company does not anticipate that its financial statements will be materially impacted by this interpretation.
+The Company expects to adopt the provisions of FIN 47 in the fourth quarter 2005 as required, and is currently assessing the impact of its adoption.